tomkwok/cpp_matrix_classes/README.md

 ## Benchmark

 To run the benchmark, use the command `make run`.
+Note that the command would compile C++ programs with `-O3` optimization turned on.

 For benchmarking, type `double` square matrices with increasing sizes are randomly generated, and the performance of matrix addition with `CPPMatrix` and `ETMatrix` is measured.
 Note that the matrices generated are random and not necessarily the same for the benchmarking of `ETMatrix` and `CPPMatrix`.